NipunRaj96/Nexa_AI/README.md

 🗿 Nexa AI – Boundless Ally

 Nexa AI is an AI-powered chatbot designed to assist users with various queries and tasks.
-Built using Streamlit and Google Gemini API, it provides a seamless conversational experience with a touch of personalization.
+Built using Python and API integration, it provides a seamless conversational experience with a touch of personalization.

 🚀 Features